Four 4000 metre Peaks of Toubkal

 A true High Atlas adventure - Exclusive to KE!

-Four summits in one trek!
+The ultimate four summits in one amazing two week trek!
 Toubkal, Ouanoukrim, Adrar n Derm and Bouiguinoussem - Morocco's big four over 4000m.
-Includes spectacular camping, all meals and transfers!
+Includes spectacular camping and all meals!

 - The ultimate trekking holiday in Morocco`s High Atlas Mountains